 Here is how your donation could support our volunteers in their work caring for the SWCP:

 £25 – helps us purchase a waterproof jacket for a volunteer to wear whilst surveying the path or when leading walking groups

 - £150 – helps us purchase a tablet and hardwearing case for a volunteer to survey the Trail's condition.

 - £250 – helps us purchase 4 x Walk Packs for volunteers comprising a rucksack with first aid kit, emergency foil blanket, OS map of area, lightweight binoculars, a water bottle and a foldable litter picker.

-Thank you on behalf of our volunteers and all Coast Path-users for your generosity.
+A gift of any size, small or large, makes a difference.
+Thank you on behalf of our volunteers and all Coast Path-users for your kindness and generosity.

 Meet four of our amazing volunteers - click the images to read about the work that they undertake for the Trail and what motivates them to do it: